JJNod88/PP1_html_css/README.md

 UX
-For headers i used the same style and formatting. for sign up and home page, same size first section & image
+For headers i used the same style and formatting.
+Have used FlexBox across the site promoting fluidity and repetition for styling for sign up and home page, same size first section & image Font sizes for main title and ending title the same

 ## Testing